Data

 Colorado's New Americans play an important role in the workforce

-Foreign born Coloradans bring diverse skill sets to Colorado's workforce.
+Foreign-born Coloradans bring diverse skill sets to Colorado's workforce.
 Colorado immigrants are not a monolith, as reflected by the diverse sectors they work in, from professional, scientific and management industries to arts, retail and construction.
+Source: ACS Table S0501, 2023 1-year estimate

 Colorado's New Americans speak many languages